Do You Have Blocked Sinuses? Dr. Napoleon Bequer Can Help!

 Is Sinuplasty Right for You?

 The procedure is a viable choice for many sufferers of sinus blockage.
 In particular, it benefits people who can’t tolerate general anesthesia for one reason or another.
-It works for patients on blood thinners, such as Coumadin and Warfarin, as there is minimal risk of bleeding.
-It can help patients with many conditions.
+It works for patients who are taking blood thinners, such as Coumadin and Warfarin, as there is minimal risk of bleeding.
+It can also help patients with many conditions.
 Many lung patients have recurring sinusitis, for example.
 The sinuses can be opened and drained through this procedure.
 Dr. Bequer can work with your primary care doctor, allergist or other specialist to determine the best treatment plan for you.

 Can It Help My Nasal Allergies?

 Your immune system may see certain airborne substances as “invaders” and create antibodies against them, triggering a reaction.
 A balloon sinuplasty cannot cure an allergy but it can alleviate symptoms and make the problem easier to treat.
-Dr. Bequer is happy to discuss your condition with your allergist to see if balloon sinuplasty is right for you.
+Dr. Bequer is happy to discuss your condition with your allergist to see if a balloon sinuplasty is right for you.

 He was fellowship trained in otology/neuro-otology and head and neck surgery under the auspices of otolaryngologist Michael Paparella, MD, at the Minnesota Ear, Head and Neck Clinic in Minneapolis.
 Dr. Bequer also completed two mini fellowships in rhinology in Philadelphia.